 Call us for a free quote at 1-877-690-2115

-Rats need easy and consistent access to a water source, even though they only drink between 15 - 60ml per day.
+Rats need easy and consistent access to a water source, even though they only drink around 15-60ml per day.
 They will eat almost anything available, but they do prefer to eat small amounts of a variety of different foods.

-See our tips below on practical ways you can help to prevent a problem:
+See our tips below on practical ways to prevent a rat problem:

-Tidy inside the house and around the garden - less clutter means less places to hide.
+Tidy inside the property and around the yard.
+Less clutter means fewer places to hide.

-Place outdoor garbage bags in metal bins with securely fitted lids to stop them feeding from contents.
+Place outdoor garbage bags in bins that cannot be gnawed through by rats.
+Make sure lids are securely fitted to stop them from feeding on contents.

 Clean up pet food and bird seed debris, and store pet food in robust containers with fitted lids — preferably above ground level.

-Keep gardens free from debris.
-If you have a compost heap don’t include organic food waste, as this will attract them.
+Keep the yard free from debris.
+If you have a compost heap, put a screen around it with 1/4 inch hardware cloth, as the compost will attract them.

-By proofing your home, you will help to make it seem less attractive to rodents.
-Rats will make the most of any opportunity to enter your home in the search for shelter and food.
+By proofing your property, you will make it less attractive to rodents.
+Rats will take any opportunity to enter your home or business in the search for shelter and food.

-Gaps in exterior walls - fill holes or small openings (around utility cables or pipe work) with stainless steel wire wool and caulking or concrete.
-Steel or aluminium plating can be used.
-Rats can jump, so check up to a height of about 4 feet.
+Gaps in exterior walls - fill holes or small openings around utility cables or pipe work with stainless steel wire wool and sealant or concrete.
+Steel or aluminum plating can be used.
+Rats can jump, so check up to a height of about 4 feet (1.25 m).

 Roofs - repair roof damage and use wire mesh to seal gaps.
 Trim vegetation away from your property.
 Rats climb along electrical cables or use overhanging branches to get into loft spaces and attics through gaps in broken roof tiles or under eaves.

-Eliminate clutter and items like firewood next to your home.
+Eliminate clutter and items like firewood next to your property.

-Regular pest control is often the most reliable form of prevention.
-Rat bait stations professionally managed by Rentokil is a trusted rat deterrent and is safe to use even in locations where children or pets are present.
+Consistent professional pest control is the most reliable form of prevention.
+Rat bait stations professionally managed by Rentokil are trusted rat deterrents and are tamper-resistant, even in locations where children or pets are present.

-Your local qualified Rentokil technician can provide the most suitable treatments to get rid of rats in your home or business.
-Professional services are often the most reliable way to guarantee long-term solution to a pest problem.
+Your local qualified Rentokil Technician can provide the most suitable treatments to get rid of rats in your home or business.
+Professional services are often the most reliable way to guarantee a long-term solution to a pest problem.